-|Additional Information:||Permanent restricted access to published version due to publisher copyright policy.|
+|Additional Information (displayed to public):||Permanent restricted access to published version due to publisher copyright policy.|

 |Uncontrolled Keywords:||academic staff, consciousness, higher education, human resource management, innovation, learning methods|

-|Fields of Research (FOR2008):||13 Education > 1301 Education Systems > 130103 Higher Education|
+|Fields of Research (FoR):||13 Education > 1301 Education Systems > 130103 Higher Education|

-|Socio-Economic Objective (SEO2008):||C Society > 93 Education and Training > 9302 Teaching and Instruction > 930203 Teaching and Instruction Technologies|
+|Socio-Economic Objective (SEO):||C Society > 93 Education and Training > 9302 Teaching and Instruction > 930203 Teaching and Instruction Technologies|